yipmunallen/fourth-milestone-project/README.md

 1. View individual product details so that I can decide if I want to make a purchase
     - Product details are displayed on all individual product pages, including product name, price and description
 1. Get feedback on the site when actions are performed so that I know if they have been successful or not
-    - Toasts have been used to display feedback to user across the site, showing at the top of the screen (see further information in [Additional Testing](#additional-testing))
+    - Toasts have been used to display feedback to user across the site, showing at the top of the screen

 *Sorting and Searching*